mclaybaugh/linux-setup/README.md

 2. .vimrc

     Compatible with vim and neovim.
-I currently use neovim.

 3. backup/sync.sh